MrBigTree/study-note-cp-level2/linux.md

   - groups
 - list the contents of the home directory, observe the owner and group.
   - ls -l /home
+- Check the id, primary group, and supplementory group of a user
+  - id username
 - Create a group: addgroup
   - sudo addgroup archery
 - Associate user ariana to the groups archery, sudo and cdrom